DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 The mesh component has the airfoil surface mesh coordinates as the output.
 It is used as the initial design surface coordinates.

 The geometry component is based on [pyGeo](https://github.com/mdolab/pygeo). pyGeo uses the free-form deformation (FFD) approach to manipulate the design surface geometry.
-Here pyGeo takes the baseline surface mesh and the shape variables as the input and outputs the deformed surface mesh x_aero0, as well as all the geometry constraints (defined later in this script).
+Here, pyGeo takes the baseline surface mesh and the shape variables as input and outputs the deformed surface mesh x_aero0, as well as all the geometry constraints (defined later in this script).
 The FFD point file (wingFFD.xyz) is loaded to the geometry (pyGeo) component.
-NOTE: the FFD volume should completely contain the design surface (see the red dots from [this page](mydoc_get_started_run.html)).
+NOTE: The FFD volume should completely contain the design surface (see the red dots from [this page](mydoc_get_started_run.html)).
 The FFD file wingFFD.xyz is generated by running "python genFFD.py" in the FFD folder.

 We also add an aerodynamic scenario called "cruise", which is essentially a pre-defined OpenMDAO group (a group of components defined in Mphys).
 Refer to the above N2 diagram.
-We pass the dafoam_builder to the cruise scenario and allows it to manipulate the variables in the OpenFOAM layer to compute flow and derivatives.
+We pass the dafoam_builder to the cruise scenario and allow it to manipulate the variables in the OpenFOAM layer to compute flow and derivatives.

-In the cruise group, we have the aero_pre component which is based on [IDWarp](https://github.com/mdolab/idwarp).
+In the cruise group, we have the aero_pre component, which is based on [IDWarp](https://github.com/mdolab/idwarp).
 IDWarp uses an inverse-distance weighted algorithm to deform the volume mesh coordinates based on the surface mesh deformation, computed by pyGeo.
 Once the volume mesh is deformed, IDWarp outputs it as dafoam_vol_coords.

 Then, the dafoam_vol_coords is passed to the solver component, along with the aoa from the dvs component.
 The solver (DAFoam) will compute the state variables dafoam_states.